Pathwise stability of likelihood estimators for diffusions via rough paths: Failure of continuity for the classical MLE

-The prefactor $U(x)$, consisting only of Riemann integrals, is continuous in supremum and also $U(x^{(n)})$ converges to a finite limit as $n \to \infty$.
-Taking now $r_n = 2^{-n/4}$ we obtain for the distance of the corresponding estimates
+The prefactor $U(X)$, consisting only of Riemann integrals, is continuous in supremum and so $U(X^{(n)})$ converges to a finite limit as $n \to\infty$.
+The same holds true for the first factor in the large bracket (the stochastic integral is seen to be continuous by an application of It\^ o's formula) and the factor $\int_0^1 X^{(1)}_r X^{(2)}_r \,dr$ in the last term.
+Now for $\int_0^1 X^{(2)}_r\, d X^{(1)}_r$, note first that